miamiww/Big-Tech-Detective-Data-Processing/README.md

 ... and so on
 ```

-The outputted csv is then added to a table on a remote postgress server.
+The outputted csv contains about 60,000 CIDR blocks, which corresponds to trillions of IPv4 and IPv6 addresses.
+It is then added to a table on a remote Postgres database, which is queryable via the [Big Tech Detective API](https://gitlab.com/big-tech-detective/Blocker-API).